 You may think you are set with just your.com.
 However, it is often recommended that you purchase additional domain suffixes like .org or .net.
 Having these will prevent others from using the same website with a different suffix to mooch or scam customers.
 This is an extremely rare occurrence and you are more likely to have someone purchase (your website name) .net when you own the .com without it being a direct competition with your business.
 However, this could still confuse your customer base.

-Taking all this into consideration you can make the most of your domain name and drive business to your website whether it be a WordPress site or a Shopify store.
+Taking all this into consideration you can make the most of your domain name and drive business to your website whether it be a WordPress site.